Lossfunk/indiaml-tracker/docs/paperlists_schema.md

-# Academic Papers Dataset Schema Documentation
+# Paperlists Papers Dataset Schema Documentation

 ## Overview
 This is a document outlining the structure of paperlists json structure (reverse engineered + edited using claude)